jypMorgan/kCAT/README.md

 - **Semantic Interpretation**: Walk the IR directly to execute or analyze the module without ever materializing bytes or relying on semantic level *not* bytes code level execution.
 - **Structural Mutation**: Fuzz, optimize, or instrument the module by manipulating the IR graph, then reemit.

-The core principle is that **indices, types, and cross references are managed symbolically by the builder**, not by the user.
-This eliminates an entire class of bugs (index mismatches, invalid forward references) and provides a stable API for semantic tooling.
+The inner principle is that **indices, types, and cross references are managed symbolically by the builder**, this eliminates an entire class of bugs likewise (index mismatches, invalid forward references) and provides a stable API for semantic tooling.

 ---

-##  IR Layer And The Semantic Graph
+##  IR Layer And Semantic Graph.

-The IR known as (Intermediate Representation) is a heterogeneous graph rooted at `WasmModuleBuilder`.
+The (Intermediate Representation) is a heterogeneous graph rooted at `WasmModuleBuilder`.
 Every entity is an owned, typed object with explicit relationships.

 ###  Module (`WasmModuleBuilder`)